CristeaTeodorAndrei/CubeSat/README.md

 Keep in mind that TMTC will only be available for a period of time until the CubeSat moves out of range of the GCM.

 ### SDCard

-Because the RF module allows a relatively short data transmission distance, the whole flight will be stored on the RPI's internal SD Card.
+Because the RF module allows a relatively short data transmission distance, the whole flight video and params will be stored on the RPI's internal SD Card.

+TBC
 ## Acronyms

 - LEO - Low Earth Orbit